samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

   }
   ```
 - The above pattern for organizing your shadowed token collections is not mandatory.
-  You can use whatever logic you like in `shadow.js` to resove the shadowed token
+  You can use whatever logic you like in `shadow.js` to resolve the shadowed token
   collection.